reflex-dev/.github/profile/README.md

 Reflex is an open-source framework for making web apps in pure Python.

-- Checkout our [main repository](https://github.com/pynecone-io/reflex)  to learn more about Reflex.
+- Checkout our [main repository](https://github.com/pynecone-io/reflex) to learn more.

 ## Why we started Reflex